-The project foresees the organization of a series of information and awareness meetings on climate change, hydraulic risk and natural water retention measures.
-The proposal includes frontal meetings with experts in the field, but also touring conferences with guided tours of places of interest.
+The project foresees the organisation of various awareness-raising and knowledge dissemination activities to stimulate the active involvement of citizens on climate change, hydraulic risk and natural water retention measures.
+The proposal includes face-to-face meetings with experts in the field, as well as itinerant conferences with guided tours to places of interest.

-The project foresees the creation of a Permanent Centre for Sustainability and Resilience.
-The Centre, which intends to serve as a reference on the issues of good water resource management and hydraulic resilience, will offer training activities and guided tours for professionals, administrators, students and citizens and educational visits for primary and secondary school students.
+The project includes the creation of a Permanent Centre for Sustainability and Resilience.
+The Centre, which aimed to act as a reference on the issues of good water resource management and hydraulic resilience, offered training activities and guided tours for professionals, administrators, students and citizens, as well as educational visits for primary and secondary school students.

-A group of experts in the field at national and European level identified within the project will act as a scientific committee, ensuring the high profile and quality of the initiatives and projects.
-The Centre will be located at the Casa del Custode, in Santorso (VI), which is already the site of many initiatives, conferences and debates on environmental sustainability and common goods.
+A group of national and European experts in the field identified within the project acted as the scientific committee, guaranteeing the high profile and quality of the initiatives and projects.
+The centre is located at the Casa del Custode, in Santorso (VI), which has already hosted numerous initiatives, conferences and debates on environmental sustainability and the commons.